Sem1-LuckyLongre/CF_PYQ_Solution/README.md

 **Detailed Explanation (Hinglish):**
 - **Batch Processing:** Data ko groups mein process karna.
 Example: Salary calculation.
 - **Multiprocessing aur Multiprogramming OS:** Multiprocessing mein multiple CPUs hote hain; multiprogramming mein ek CPU multiple tasks handle karta hai.
+---

+### **Important Questions (Section A):**
+1. **What is the unit for measuring the output quality of a printer?
+Discuss basic operations of a computer system.**
+2. **How is volatile memory different from non-volatile memory?
+Give examples.**
+3. **What do you understand by ASCII code?
+Write its full form.**
+4. **Explain the terms:**
+   - Flowchart
+   - Algorithm
+   - Compiler and Interpreter
+5. **Draw and explain the function block diagram of a computer.
+Discuss the generations of computers in detail.**

+---

+### **Important Questions (Section B):**
+1. **Write different types of printers.
+Explain any two types in detail.
+Also, explain five input and five output devices.**
+2. **Explain the basic components of CPU with a block diagram.**
+3. **Differentiate between primary and secondary memory.
+Discuss cache memory and system buses.**
+4. **Differentiate application software and system software.
+Give examples.
+Also, explain 1's and 2's complement with examples.**
+5. **What is batch processing?
+How is a multiprocessing OS different from a multiprogramming OS?**